SwethaChagantii/Portfolio-Site/README.md

 # Swetha's Portfolio

-This repository contains the source code for Swetha's online portfolio.
-The portfolio showcases Swetha's education, skills, projects, publications, achievements, and more.
+Hello there! 👋 I'm Swetha Chaganti, and this is my online portfolio.
+Welcome to my corner of the internet where I showcase my journey, skills, and projects!

 ## Table of Contents